-Lucerne’s Glacier Garden (Gletschergarten Luzern in German) pays homage to the region’s glacial past.
+Glacier Garden Lucerne (Gletschergarten Luzern in German) is a popular tourist attraction in Lucerne, Switzerland that features a unique geological formation from the region’s glacial past.
 Lucerne used to exist under a thick ice sheet 20,000 years ago.
 When the Reuss glacier melted, glacial pots remained.
 Some of these glacial pots can be found at Glacier Garden Lucerne.

 It might be hard to imagine what you’ll find in Glacier Garden Lucerne.
 So here’s an honest review about what it’s like, what you can expect to see, and if it’s worth going to.

 In the Glacier Garden, you can learn all about the geological history of Lucerne and its surroundings.
 Besides the glacier pots, there’s a lot more in this place.
 They’ve got a Swiss House, a mirror maze, an alpine park, a sandstone pavilion, and a rock portal called Felsenwelt.

 Here’s what you can expect at the Glacier Garden in Lucerne, Switzerland.

 The remains of ice were discovered in 1872 when a pit, called the giants’ cauldron, was dug during construction.
 A year after, these potholes were transformed into a tourist attraction.
 It was May 1st, 1873 when the Swiss entrepreneur Amrhein-Troller opened his Glacier Garden.
 At the time, Lucerne was modernizing.
 And the city was getting ready for tourists.

 1859 was the year the Lucerne train station opened.
 Right near the lake, they started building a quay.
 They finished it in 1871.
 Then the hotels started popping up one by one.
 You still see them today – Schweizerhof, National, Europe, and Palace.